cockroachdb/docs/src/current/cockroachcloud/quickstart.md

 docs_area: get_started
 ---

-This page shows you how to get started with CockroachDB quickly.
+This page shows you how to get started with CockroachDB.
 You'll use the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) to create a {{ site.data.products.serverless }} cluster and then insert and read some sample data from a Java or Node.js sample application.

 ## Create a {{ site.data.products.serverless }} cluster